- Energy-efficient living

 - Protect your chooks against wind, rain, heat, cold and draughts in a secure, dry, well-ventilated enclosure with windows and a door.
 The best spot and orientation will depend on your climate zone and geographical location.
 If you're in a really hot or cold climate, consider building an insulated chook house.
 Cover the floor of the coop with about 8 centimetres of sawdust.
 This will later become compost for your garden.

 - Ensure there's an outdoor run that has enough space for the chooks to move around and exercise—the more space, the happier and healthier they'll be.
-Chickens are designed to forage about 75 per cent of the day, so ideally, let your chooks roam free in your enclosed yard during the day if there's someone at home to keep an eye on them.
+Chickens are designed to forage about 75% of the day, so ideally, let your chooks roam free in your enclosed yard during the day if there's someone at home to keep an eye on them.
 Make sure they can't get out and that predators can't get in.
 Always lock them up overnight.

 - Provide nesting boxes.
 For egg-laying, chickens feel safe in quiet, dark places that have only one entrance.
 Line the boxes with straw or sawdust bedding.
 Change the bedding every week.
 Add the old bedding to your compost.

 - Install roosts.
-Housed chickens don't sleep in their nesting boxes; they perch on a hardwood roosting bar or at night.
+Housed chickens don't sleep in their nesting boxes; they perch on a hardwood roosting bar at night.

 - Stop predators digging under the coop by laying a concrete floor or use an apron of netting buried 30 centimetres into the ground and secured to the coop.
 Another option is to raise the coop 1.5 metres off the ground.